 The three basic types of corporate actions include:

 Mandatory corporate actions are enacted by a company’s board of directors.
-A mandatory corporate action – such as the issuance of a cash dividend – affects all of the company’s shareholders.
-It is performed by the governing body of the company; shareholders need to do nothing aside from collect the cash dividend on their shares.
+A mandatory action – such as the issuance of a cash dividend – affects all of the company’s shareholders.
+It is performed by the governing body of the company.
+Shareholders need to do nothing aside from collecting the cash dividend on their shares.